Passover Seder: Hallel (songs of praise)

 The entire order of Hallel which is usually recited in the synagogue on Jewish holidays is also recited at the Seder table, albeit sitting down.
 The first two psalms, 113 and 114, were recited before the meal.
 The remaining psalms 115–118, are recited at this point.
 Psalm 136 (the Great Hallel) is then recited, followed by Nishmat, a portion of the morning service for Shabbat and festivals.

 There are a number of opinions concerning the paragraph Yehalelukha which normally follows Hallel, and Yishtabakh, which normally follows Nishmat.
 Most Ashkenazim recite Yehalelukha immediately following the Hallel proper, i.e. at the end of Psalm 118, except for the concluding words.
 After Nishmat, they recite Yishtabakh in its entirety.
 Sephardim recite Yehalelukha alone after Nishmat.

-Afterwards the Fourth Cup of Wine is drunk and a brief Grace for the "fruit of the vine" is said.
+Afterwards the Fourth Cup of Wine is drunk and a brief blessing for the "fruit of the vine" is said.

 Nirtzah

 The Seder concludes with a prayer that the night's service be accepted.
 A hope for the Messiah is expressed: "L'shanah haba'ah b'Yerushalayim! – Next year in Jerusalem!"
 Jews in Israel, and especially those in Jerusalem, recite instead "L'shanah haba'ah b'Yerushalayim hab'nuyah! – Next year in the rebuilt Jerusalem!"
 Jerusalem is the holiest city in the Bible; it has become symbolic of the idea of spiritual perfection.
 The tradition of saying "Next year in Jerusalem" is similar to the tradition of opening the door for Elijah: it recognizes that “this year” we live in an imperfect world outside of “Jerusalem,” but we patiently await a time, hopefully “next year,” in which we live in spiritual perfection.

 Although the 15 orders of the Seder have been complete, the Haggadah concludes with additional songs which further recount the miracles that occurred on this night in Ancient Egypt as well as throughout history.
 Some songs express a prayer that the Beit Hamikdash will soon be rebuilt.
 The last song to be sung is Chad Gadya ("One Kid Goat").
 This seemingly childish song about different animals and people who attempted to punish others for their crimes and were in turn punished themselves, was interpreted by the Vilna Gaon as an allegory to the retribution God will levy over the enemies of the Jewish people at the end of days.

 Following the Seder, those who are still awake may recite the Song of Songs, engage in Torah learning, or continue talking about the events of the Exodus until sleep overtakes them.